jensz12/jensz12/README.md

 ### Hi im Jens.
 26 years old.
-Living in Aalborg, Denmark.
+Living in Copenhagen, Denmark.
+I do 2nd level support at one.com for a living.

 I work on multiple projects currently, here is some of them.